 You have the right to ask us not to process your personal data for marketing purposes.
 You can exercise your right to prevent such processing by ticking certain boxes on the forms we use to collect your data.
 You can also exercise the right at any time by contacting us.

-We will not provide information about you to companies to use for their own marketing purposes unless you have given us your consent.
+We will not provide information about you to third parties to use for their own marketing purposes unless you have given us your consent.